marwenrebah/holbertonschool-AirBnB_clone/README.md

 - Manage objects via a console/command interpreter
 - Store and persist objects to files (JSON files)

-## Description of the Command Interpreter
+## Description of the Command Interpreter ⌨️

 Commands | Description
 ---------|-------------
 quit, Ctrl+D | Quits the console
-help or help <command> | Displays all commands or instructions for a specific command create <class> | Creates an object, saves it to a JSON file, and prints the object's ID show <class> <ID> | Shows the string representation of an object destroy <class> <ID> | Deletes an object all or all <class> | Prints string representations of all objects or of a specific class update <class> <id> <attribute name> "<attribute value>" | Updates an object with a certain attribute
+help <command> | Displays all commands or instructions for a specific command create <class> | Creates an object, saves it to a JSON file, and prints the object's ID show <class> <ID> | Shows the string representation of an object destroy <class> <ID> | Deletes an object all <class> | Prints string representations of all objects or of a specific class update <class> <id> <attribute name> "<attribute value>" | Updates an object with a certain attribute
 <class>.all() | Same as all <class>
 <class>.count() | Retrieves the number of objects of a certain class